This is a guide covering everything you need to know about straight photography.

 Straight photography was taken in the old days.

-The early generation of straight photography photographers thought that photos can simply be artful because of its subject matter.
+The early generation of straight photography photographers thought that photos can simply be artful because of their subject matter.

 You know, the way the subject is chosen along with the complimentary composition, vantage point, and also light.